isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2F

-"Every child deserves equal treatment and no one should be left behind in the ladder of success.
-With the correct guidance, every pupil under my care shall grow up to become a successful person with good character."
+Every child deserves equal treatment and no one should be left behind in the ladder of success.
+With the correct guidance, every pupil under my care shall grow up to become a successful person with good character.

 [**shankar_ganesh_balakrishna@schools.gov.sg**](mailto:chow_kar_yin@schools.gov.sg)